SDGforskning/sdg-strings/SDG01_query_action_WoS.md

       )
     )
     NEAR/5
-          ("basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "unemployment benefit$" OR "unemployment compensation" OR "unemployment insurance" OR "unemployment allowance" OR "disability benefit$" OR "disability allowance" OR "disability pension$" OR "sickness benefit$" OR "sick benefit" OR "sick pay" OR "paid sick leave" OR "sickness allowance" OR "paid maternity leave" OR "paid maternal leave" OR "maternity pay" OR "maternity allowance" OR "parental benefit$"
+          ("social protection$" OR "social benefits" OR "social security" OR "social service$" OR "basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "unemployment benefit$" OR "unemployment compensation" OR "unemployment insurance" OR "unemployment allowance" OR "disability benefit$" OR "disability allowance" OR "disability pension$" OR "health care benefit$" OR "sickness benefit$" OR "sick benefit" OR "sick pay" OR "paid sick leave" OR "sickness allowance"
+          OR "paid maternity leave" OR "paid maternal leave" OR "maternity pay" OR "maternity allowance" OR "parental benefit$" OR "paid parental leave"
           OR "child benefit$"
           OR "pension$ insurance" OR "pension plan$" OR "pension benefit$" OR "public pension$" OR "state pension$" )
   )
   AND